About the Idaho State Historical Museum Collections

 Donate to Museum Collections

-The Idaho State Historical Museum is closing for renovations on August 4, 2014.
+The Idaho State Historical Museum closed for renovations on August 4, 2014.
 Our staff is currently moving and preparing museum artifacts for our upcoming renovation and expansion.
 During this initial phase, we are unable to accept new donations, accommodate research requests, or process new loan requests.
 We plan to resume normal collections activities in the winter of 2014.
 If you have a potential donation, would like to research the collections, or request an artifact loan, please check this website for updates later in the year.
 Thank you for your understanding and patience during this exciting time.

 Researching the Museum Collections